infwaald/devil_coins/README.md

 My assignment required all tails to be up

 ## How to use
-- *New random setup* - randomizes coints, starts a new game
+- *New random setup* - randomizes coins, starts a new game
-- *Next turn* - self explenitory, includes the Devil's move
+- *Next turn* - self explanatory, includes the Devil's move
 - *Manual moves (on/off)* - test all possible moves.
 Player's moves are disabled if the Devil hasn't turned the table yet
 - *Hide coins (yes/no)* - "blindfolded" mode.
 If you wanna play yourself :)
 Your goal is to get all tails (🦅)